 The community of St Benedict's College strives to provide a just and positive environment for the development of the student within the College and wider community.
 We encourage responsibility for personal decision-making and actions with respect for the rights and welfare of all.
 Our aim is to develop a sense of pride in oneself and the College community, striving for spiritual, intellectual, physical and cultural excellence.

 Camps and retreats are an important and compulsory part of the College curriculum.
-Students in each year level participate in a retreat day, reflection day or pastoral day each year.
+Students in each year level participate in Spirituality Days, a retreat and Pastoral Days each year.